jbcoe/value_types/DRAFT.md

     operation.

-4. A program that instantiates the definition of indirect for a non-object type, an array type, or a cv-qualified type is ill-formed.
+4. A program that instantiates the definition of indirect for a non-object type, an array type, in_place_t, or a cv-qualified type is ill-formed.

 5. The template parameter `T` of `indirect` may be an incomplete type.